 For more details, including current opportunities, please refer to the information on the Faculty of Arts & Science website.

 There are different types of Learning Abroad Experiences, for Study, Research and Professional experience, in Short-term, Summer, Fall/Winter, or year-long opportunities.
 For more information, visit the Learning Abroad website.

 Arts & Science Internship Program

 The Arts & Science Internship Program (ASIP) is a professional work-integrated learning program for Faculty of Arts & Science students enrolled in specific programs of study.
 Students enrolled in the ASIP stream of their program of study complete mandatory Professional Development programming plus a minimum of 12 and maximum of 20 months of paid, full-time, academically related work experience.
 The time to degree completion for students enrolled in ASIP is normally 5 years.
 The ASIP stream of each program is limited enrolment.
 Students will typically be admitted to the ASIP stream of their program for the Fall term of Year 2 of study.
 The cost to students to participate in the full program will be $3600, paid over a series of six installments.
 ASIP is administered by the Faculty of Arts & Science’s Experiential Learning & Outreach Support (ELOS) Office.
-More details about ASIP can be found here.
+More details about the program can be found on the ASIP webpage.

 Research Excursions Program